 Together with French saxophonist Guillaume Orti and Hungarian vocalist Veronika Harcsa, and working under the name Diving Poet Society, Defoort is also immersing himself in the oeuvre of the well-known Belgian writer Peter Verhelst.
 A new recording, simply entitled ‘Diving Poet Society’, is due for release in late 2017.
 It will be Kris Defoort’s twelfth recording for the W.E.R.F. label.
 In short, a dozen masterpieces that have helped define Belgian jazz history.
 A preview of Kris Defoort’s ‘Diving Poet Society’:

 Today, it is no exaggeration to say that Kris Defoort is one of leading figures in the Belgian jazz scene.
 It would, however, be a mistake to overlook his prowess as a writer of contemporary opera.
 His operas, The Woman Who Walked into Doors (2001), House of the Sleeping Beauties (2009) and Daral Shaga (2014), have all enjoyed critically-acclaimed performances throughout Europe and Japan.
-Defoort remains active in this sphere and is currently composing work for a future production.
+Defoort remains active in this sphere and is currently composing work for a future production (expected in 2020).

 Kris Defoort is the archetypal voracious jazz musician: constantly seeking to improve and renew himself, never shying away from a challenge, and always embracing the foreign and the unknown.
 This is why, although he is nearing sixty, he is still one of the most relevant Belgian musicians in a thrilling jazz scene.
 These fragments show extracts from two of Decoort’s operas: